mkdokken/ShellSort/README.md

 Some of the best sequences not starting with {1, 4, 10, 23, 57, 132, 301} start with {1, 4, 10, 21, 56, 125, 288, 661} instead, but they don't seem to perform as well for large N.

 My best attempt at finding optimal gap sequences for fixed size lists of various sizes are listed below.
-For N=128 and N=1k, my results matches Ciura's and are likely the true optimal sequences, at least up to the last number which can often be changed with very little effect on the average number of comparisons.
-For N>1k, these sequences are not necessarily the true optimal sequence, but rather just the best that I could find with limited computing power.
-The larger N gets the further from the true optimal sequences these will likely be.
+For N=32 and N=64 I believe these are optimal, since it is pretty easy to search all possibilities and nothing else was close.
+For N=128 through N=1k, they are likely optimal up to the last number which can often be changed with very little effect on the average number of comparisons.
+For N>1k, these sequences are just the best that I could find with limited computing power, and the larger N gets the further from optimal these will likely be.

 | N | Best Sequence | Avg Comparisons | Num Random Samples |
 | :---:     |    :---: |     :---: |     :---: |